TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

     mkdir /home/root/tmp
     opkg -t /home/root/tmp upgrade

 This will take some time.
-You might want to go make a cup of coffee and maybe a grilled cheese sandwich.
+You might want to go make a cup of coffee and maybe another grilled cheese sandwich.

+_NOTE: This can sometimes generate a lot of errors.
+About one time in five the board will be unbootable after the update depending on the state of the remote repositories.
+Unfortunately without this step you will be unable to install the additional dependencies necessary for the Javascript libraries needed by the steward._

+##Installing Other Dependances

+We'll also need some other libraries that aren't installed by default in on the Pi.
+You should go ahead and install these now,

+ --------- GOT HERE ----------

+_I'm currently attempting to get libpcap-dev to install without a lot of success.
+This is the first of a very long list of third party libraries we'll need before I even attempt a steward installation._

+ --------- GOT HERE ----------

 #Appendix - Configuring WiFi